merenlab/anvio.org/help/main/programs/anvi-compute-functional-enrichment-in-pan/index.md

 ## Usage

-This program computes functional enrichment within a pangenome and returns a <span class="artifact-n">[functional-enrichment-txt](/help/main/artifacts/functional-enrichment-txt)</span> file.
+This program computes functional enrichment within a pangenome and generates a <span class="artifact-n">[functional-enrichment-txt](/help/main/artifacts/functional-enrichment-txt)</span> file.

 {:.warning}
 For its sister programs, see <span class="artifact-p">[anvi-compute-metabolic-enrichment](/help/main/programs/anvi-compute-metabolic-enrichment)</span> and <span class="artifact-p">[anvi-compute-functional-enrichment-across-genomes](/help/main/programs/anvi-compute-functional-enrichment-across-genomes)</span>.

 {:.notice}
-Please also see <span class="artifact-p">[anvi-display-functions](/help/main/programs/anvi-display-functions)</span> which can both calculate functional enrichment, AND give you an interactive interface to display the distribution of functions.
+Please also see <span class="artifact-p">[anvi-display-functions](/help/main/programs/anvi-display-functions)</span> which can both calculate functional enrichment, AND provide an interactive interface to display the distribution of functions.

 ## Enriched functions in a pangenome

-For this to run, you must provide a <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span> and <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> pair, as well as a <span class="artifact-n">[misc-data-layers](/help/main/artifacts/misc-data-layers)</span> that associates genomes in your pan database with categorical data.
-The program will then find functions that are enriched in each group (i.e., functions that are associated with gene clusters that are characteristic of the genomes in that group).
+To execute this program, you must provide a <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span> and <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> pair, along with <span class="artifact-n">[misc-data-layers](/help/main/artifacts/misc-data-layers)</span> that associates genomes in your pangenome database with categorical data.
+The program will identify functions that are enriched in each group (i.e., functions associated with gene clusters that are characteristic of the genomes in that group).

 {:.notice}
-Note that your <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> must have at least one functional annotation source for this to work.
+Note that your <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> must contain at least one functional annotation source for this analysis to work.

-This analysis will help you identify functions that are associated with a specific group of genomes in a pangenome and determine the functional core of your pangenome.
-For example, in the *Prochlorococcus* pangenome (the one used in [the pangenomics tutorial, where you can find more info about this program](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome)), this program finds that `Exonuclease VII` is enriched in the `low-light` genomes and not in `high-light` genomes.
-The output file provides various statistics about how confident the program is in making this association.
+This analysis helps identify functions associated with specific groups of genomes in a pangenome and determines the functional core of your pangenome.
+For example, in the *Prochlorococcus* pangenome (analyzed in [the pangenomics tutorial, where you can find more information about this program](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome)), this program identifies that `Exonuclease VII` is enriched in the `low-light` genomes and not in `high-light` genomes.
+The output file provides various statistics about the confidence of this functional association.

 ### How does it work?

-What this program does can be broken down into three steps:
+The analysis performed by this program can be broken down into three steps:

 1. **Determine groups of genomes**.
-The program uses a <span class="artifact-n">[misc-data-layers](/help/main/artifacts/misc-data-layers)</span> variable (containing categorical, not numerical, data) to split genomes in a pangenome into two or more groups.
-For example, in the pangenome tutorial, the categorical variable name was `light` that partitioned genomes into `low-light` and `high-light `groups.
+The program uses a <span class="artifact-n">[misc-data-layers](/help/main/artifacts/misc-data-layers)</span> variable (containing categorical, not numerical, data) to partition genomes in a pangenome into two or more groups.
+For example, in the pangenome tutorial, the categorical variable named `light` partitioned genomes into `low-light` and `high-light` groups.

 2.  **Determine the "functional associations" of gene clusters**.
-In short, this is collecting the functional annotations for all of the genes in each cluster and assigning the one that appears most frequently to represent the entire cluster.
+This step involves collecting the functional annotations for all genes within each cluster and assigning the most frequently occurring annotation to represent the entire cluster.

 3. **Quantify the distribution of functions in each group of genomes**.
-For this, the program determines to what extent a particular function is enriched in specific groups of genomes and reports it as a <span class="artifact-n">[functional-enrichment-txt](/help/main/artifacts/functional-enrichment-txt)</span> file.
-It does so by running the script `anvi-script-enrichment-stats`.
+The program determines the extent to which particular functions are enriched in specific groups of genomes and reports this information as a <span class="artifact-n">[functional-enrichment-txt](/help/main/artifacts/functional-enrichment-txt)</span> file.
+This analysis is performed by executing the script `anvi-script-enrichment-stats`.

 {:.notice}
-The script `anvi-script-enrichment-stats` was implemented by [Amy Willis](https://github.com/adw96), and described first in [this paper](https://doi.org/10.1186/s13059-020-02195-w).
+The script `anvi-script-enrichment-stats` was implemented by [Amy Willis](https://github.com/adw96), and was first described in [this paper](https://doi.org/10.1186/s13059-020-02195-w).

 {:.notice}
-Check out [Alon's behind the scenes post](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome), which goes into a lot more detail.
+Check out [Alon's behind the scenes post](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome), which provides a more detailed explanation of this process.

 ### Basic usage

-Here is the simplest way to run this program:
+The simplest way to execute this program is as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;compute&#45;functional&#45;enrichment&#45;in&#45;pan &#45;p <span class="artifact&#45;n">[pan&#45;db](/help/main/artifacts/pan&#45;db)</span>\